nzakas/understandinges6/manuscript/08-Classes.md

 W> * `null`
 W> * generator functions (chapter 8)
 W>
-W> In these cases, attempting to create a new instance of the class will throw an error because there is `[[Construct]]` to call.
+W> In these cases, attempting to create a new instance of the class will throw an error because there is no `[[Construct]]` to call.

 ### Inheriting from Built-ins